-6 Internal Audit Report 2022/23
+6 Internal Audit Report 2023/24

 - 6.1 The Council's combined assurance report is a key element of its governance and assurance arrangements.
 It provides the Senior Leadership & Audit Committee with better understanding on the assurances across all the Council's critical services, key risks, partnerships, and projects identifying any areas for greater oversight, improvement and assurance gaps.
 Overall, there is a positive realistic assurance picture for the Council but one that reflects the complex environment in which it operates recognising that some areas will remain Amber.
-This year's assessment of the level of assurance resulted in an increase of 2% of Red Assurance to 3%, a decrease in Amber Assurance from 47% to 46% and a decrease of 1% in Green assurance to 51%.
-Providing a realistic assessment which aligned with results of external and internal assurance work.

-- Red Assurance 3%
+- Red Assurance Down from 3% to 0%

-- Amber Assurance 46%
+- Amber Assurance Down from 46% to 43%

-- Green Assurance 51%
+- Green Assurance Up from 51% to 57%

-- The Internal Audit Annual Report 2022/23 includes an opinion on the overall adequacy of and effectiveness of the Council's governance, risk and control framework and therefore the extent to which the Council can rely on it.
+- 6.2 The Internal Audit Annual Report 2023/24 includes an opinion on the overall adequacy of and effectiveness of the Council's governance, risk and control framework and therefore the extent to which the Council can rely on it.
 A supporting action plan is included in section 7 below.

-- Governance performing adequately

-- Risk performing well

-- Internal Control performing adequately

-- Financial Control improvement needed
+It was the auditor's opinion that "the frameworks of governance, risk management and management controls are adequate and audit testing has demonstrated controls to be working in practice".